llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       in the application's offload code but declared in a header file, which is potentially from a different code base.
-    * Even so, *imp* `acc routine seq` is computed as it can be useful in OpenACC analyses.
+    * Even so, *imp* `acc routine seq` is computed as it can be useful in OpenACC analyses and diagnostics.
 For example, it can be used to check compatible levels of parallelism between caller and callee.

 In the Clang AST, a single `OMPDeclareTargetDeclAttr` represents an `omp declare target` and `omp end declare target` pair.